shotstack/json-examples/readme.md

 Shotstack is video automation platform for creating video centric applications.
 The core of the platform is a highly scalable, hosted API that can edit, process, manipulate and personalise 1000's of videos concurrently.

 The RESTful API uses JSON to describe the timeline of a video edit which can be posted to the `render` endpoint which then takes care of delivering a rendered mp4 video file.

 This is a collection of JSON examples to help users get familiar with the system and demonstrate basic video editing concepts and features of the system.

 ## Requirements

 Before using these examples you will need he following:

 - A Shotstack account and API key, register via the [website](https://shotstack.io).
-- [Curl](https://curl.haxx.se/), [Postman](https://www.getpostman.com/) or another application or command line tool for making RESTful API requests
+- [Curl](https://curl.haxx.se/), [Postman](https://www.getpostman.com/) or another application or command line tool for
+- making RESTful API requests

 Note: This readme provides examples using Curl

 ## Usage

 To run the examples we will provide instructions using Curl.
-You could easily use an application like Postman or any aother application or tool that can post JSON formatted data to an API endpoint.
+You could easily use an application like Postman or any another application or tool that can post JSON formatted data to an API endpoint.

 This guide assumes Curl is already installed on your environment and you have a basic understanding of posting requests to an API.
-Even if you are familiar with workiing with API's it is worthwhile checking our [gettng started guide](https://shotstack.gitbook.io/docs/guides/getting-started) before using these examples.
+Even if you are familiar with working with API's it is worthwhile checking our [getting started guide](https://shotstack.gitbook.io/docs/guides/getting-started) before using these examples.

 ### Post Render Task